 Mississippi has at least 175 monuments honoring the Confederacy, at least 26 of which are installed on courthouse lawns.
 Fifteen towns prominently display Confederate monuments in their civic landscapes.
 Many of Mississippi’s Confederate monuments were installed with the support of the federal government as part of the Vicksburg National Military Park.
 One of the park’s most prominent monuments is a statue of Jefferson Davis that the State of Mississippi gave to the federal government to install on the site.
 During the 1927 unveiling ceremony attended by state and federal officials, Senator John Sharp Williams dedicated the monument to “[t]he cause of White Racial Supremacy.”

-North Carolina has 194 Confederate monuments in more than 80 of its 100 counties.
+North Carolina has at least 190 Confederate monuments in more than 80 of its 100 counties.
 At least 50 counties have Confederate monuments on their courthouse lawns, and there are at least four monuments on the grounds of the state capitol.
 Many of North Carolina’s Confederate monuments have been placed in locations explicitly associated with voting, including in front of community centers and other polling places.
 In Gatesville, North Carolina, a tall Confederate monument installed in 1915 was placed directly in front of the County Board of Elections building.